The1only/DroneBuildSystem/README.md

 To be on the safe side, this is how I do it:

-On an empty Ubuntu 14.4 in the home directory: mkdir solo-build-alt git clone https://github.com/OpenSolo/solo-builder sudo ln -s /home/vagrant/solo-builder/ /vagrant
+On an empty Ubuntu 14.4 in the home directory of the user vagrant: mkdir solo-build-alt git clone https://github.com/OpenSolo/solo-builder sudo ln -s /home/vagrant/solo-builder/ /vagrant